webmozarts/assert/README.md

 `isNonEmptyList($array, $message = '')`            | Check that an array is a non-associative list, and not empty `isMap($array, $message = '')`                     | Check that an array is associative and has strings as keys `isNonEmptyMap($array, $message = '')`             | Check that an array is associative and has strings as keys, and is not empty
+`isMapWithNonEmptyKeys($array, $message = '')`     | Check that an array is associative and has strings as keys with atleast one character

 ### Function Assertions